M-149 (Michigan highway): Route description

 M-149 is a rural two-lane highway that starts in the community of Thompson southwest of Manistique on Lake Michigan.
 It runs west-northwesterly through woodlands away from a junction with US 2 along a small pond in the area.
 The road curves to the north and passes the cemetery and some small farms south of a crossing with a line of the Canadian National Railway.
 North of the tracks, the road meets County Road 442 (CR 442) near Indian Lake.
 M-149 turns to the west at that junction while CR 442 runs easterly to connect to the main unit of the Indian Lake State Park.
-The highway continues to a junction with CR 455, which connects to the western unit of the state part, after which the trunkline turns to the northwest through forested terrain.
+The highway continues to a junction with CR 455, which connects to the western unit of the state park, after which the trunkline turns to the northwest through forested terrain.
 The highway turns back to the west before intersecting another CR 442 in the area.
 At this junction, M-149 turns to the north where it continues for several miles until curving eastward.
 M-149 intersects the northern end of CR 455 and turns north once again until it terminates at the main gate to the Palms Book State Park, home of Kitch-iti-kipi (the Big Spring).

 No part of M-189 is listed on the National Highway System.
 In 2009, the Michigan Department of Transportation conducted a survey to determine the traffic volume along the highway, reported using a metric called average annual daily traffic (AADT).
 The department determined that 421 vehicles a day used the highway south of the junction with CR 442 near Indian Lake State Park while 245 vehicles used remainder of the highway on average.